+The exam consists of your giving a 10-15 min oral presentation of the challenge problem paper.
+The presentation should be in "chalk and blackboard" format, and you are not allowed to use a PowerPoint presentation.
+You may use a single PowerPoint slide with titles of the areas you will discuss, but you are not allowed to bring the paper you wrote and you may only bring a one-page outline of the solution you are going to present.
+Your qualifying exam panel will then ask you questions on your presentation/paper.
 The objective of this examination is to determine your ability to synthesize "knowledge" from facts, to think on your feet, and to determine your aptitude for research.
+All three panel members will vote on your performance.
 This examination will also be used as one additional mechanism to assess English competency.
 Please see the "English Competency" heading of this Section for further discussion.